tsipkens/bidias/README.md

 grid_x = Grid(span, ne, 'log'); % create instance of Grid, with logarithmic spacing
 ```

-To speed computation, we convert the grid to a partial grid (optional) by removing elements in the upper left and lower right corners:
+The first variable defines the scope of masses and mobility diameters to be considered.
+To speed computation, we convert the grid to a partial grid (*optional*) by removing elements in the upper left and lower right corners:

 ```Matlab
 ut_r = [2, 0.7]; % point in line to cut upper triangle